CORE MMA - Gym Rules

 - Keep it technical day-to-day.
 Large amounts of hard physical training can result in injury - so the coaches will be deliberately be cycling and moderating this throughout the week.

-- Don't waste time moving around on the mat.
+- Don't waste time in between drills and moving around on the mat.
 Partner up quickly, line up quickly.
-Avoid unneccessary distractions.
+Avoid unneccessary distractions and keep a drink bottle close to the mat for quick drink breaks.

 - Be patient and stick it out.
 Everyone starts as a white belt.